ReMinecraftPE/mcpe/README.md

 * Add support for Minecraft Java or Minecraft Bedrock servers. (although LAN play with original MCPE clients will be supported for as long as possible)

-Note: While the original Minecraft PE v0.1.3 may not work on newer devices, nbcraft-org works on any of the platforms listed above.
+Note: While the original Minecraft PE v0.1.3 may not work on newer devices, NBCraft works on any of the platforms listed above.

 ### This is a modified version of [the original Minecraft PE v0.1.3 decompilation](https://github.com/nbcraft-org/mcped).

+## Where'd the name come from?
+We came up with "NBCraft" by combining the last names of the three original developers of Minecraft: Pocket Edition;
+Aron Nieminen, Johan Bernhardsson, and Tommaso Checchi

 ## License information